nya3jp/rules_contest/docs/guide/datasets.md

 the problem constraints.
 Currently one rule is provided to test datasets.

 [`dataset_test`] rule tests a dataset by running a program.
-A program for the `dataset_test` rule is run for each test case in the dataset.
-A data file with an input file extension (default: ".in") is opened and connected to the standard input of the program.
+A program for the [`dataset_test`] rule is run for each test case in the dataset.
+A data file with an input file extension (default: `.in`) is opened and connected to the standard input of the program.
 A test passes if the program exits normally (exit code 0) for all test cases.